aws/sagemaker-mxnet-training-toolkit/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Amazon Elastic Inference is designed to be used with AWS enhanced versions of TensorFlow serving or Apache MXNet.
 These enhanced
 versions of the frameworks are automatically built into containers when you use the Amazon SageMaker Python SDK, or you can
 download them as binary files and import them into your own Docker containers.
-The enhanced MXNet binaries are available on Amazon S3, `here <https://s3.console.aws.amazon.com/s3/buckets/amazonei-apachemxnet/>`__.
+The enhanced MXNet binaries are available on Amazon S3 at https://s3.console.aws.amazon.com/s3/buckets/amazonei-apachemxnet.

 The SageMaker MXNet containers with Amazon Elastic Inference support were built utilizing the
 same instructions listed `above <https://github.com/aws/sagemaker-mxnet-container#building-images>`__ with the